ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 ray job submit --address http://localhost:8265  -- python -c "import ray; ray.init(); print(ray.cluster_resources())"
 ```

-The job should now succeed, and you'll see output similar to this:
+The job should now succeed, and you should see output similar to this:

 ```bash
 Job submission server address: http://localhost:8265